defold/defold.github.io/manuals/live-update-aws.md

 ---
+brief: This section will explain how to create a new user with limited access on Amazon Web Services that can be used together with the Defold editor to automatically upload Live update resources when you bundle your game.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Setting up Amazon Web Service"]
 title: Live update content uploads to AWS
-brief: This section will explain how to create a new user with limited access on Amazon Web Services that can be used together with the Defold editor to automatically upload Live update resources when you bundle your game.
+toc: '["Setting up Amazon Web Service"]'
 ---

 # Setting up Amazon Web Service